BlakeDerbin/gitlab-group-backup/README.md

--e or --export | Sets the directory where the tarfile exports, if not specified will be the scripts working directory -v or --apiversion | Sets the Gitlab API version to use, v4 is set if not specififed -r or --remove | Removes the backup directory created by the script -p or --period | Specifies the amount of days to keep tarfiles backups for
+-e or --export | Sets the directory where the tarfile exports, if not specified will be the scripts working directory -v or --apiversion | Sets the Gitlab API version to use, v4 is set if not specififed -r or --remove | Removes the backup directory created by the script -p or --period | Specifies the amount of days to keep tarfiles backups for (default is 182 days)

-An example of how you would execute this script:
+An example of how you would execute this script with arguments:
 ```
 python3 gitlab_group_repo_backup.py -t <API_TOKEN> -g <GROUP_ID> -d <BACKUP_DIRECTORY> -e <TARFILE_DIRECTORY> -v <API_VERSION>
 ```